 The use of audio and visual display technology in a business context is enjoying exponential growth.
-Used effectively, it can help to sell ideas to potential investors or buyers, highlighting the USPs of specific products and concepts.
+Used effectively,

 Audio and visual display which makes use of slideshows and sound to promote products or ideas has become a common feature of the boardroom.
 When it is used effectively with the correct ideas displayed on the best equipment it can be a great way to make your colleagues, investors or partners sit up and listen, buying into your ideas.